erhant/enigma-machine/README.md

-# enigma-machine
+# Enigma Machine
-A small enigma machine for COMP543 - Modern Cryptography course
+A small enigma machine for COMP543 - Modern Cryptography course.

+The instructions and examples are given in the report.